This is a sponsored guest post.

 Driving in New York can be pretty dangerous for adults, but even more so for teens.
 Parents know the elevated stress levels that come from having a teen on the road.
 From accidents to traffic infractions, there are certainly a lot of driving safety issues to discuss with teens.
+One example is if you opted to lend your child just an economical car like Ford Focus, as parents you must be aware of the upgrades or any ford focus accessories that needed to be replaced to ensure they won’t encounter any problems.
 Teen safety behind the wheel is always a top concern for parents.

 However, the risk for accidents still exist no matter where your teen is traveling.
 So what do you need to discuss with your teen?
 The following can serve as a quick guide to keeping your teens safe and ticket free while driving.

 Driving accidents are important to discuss with your teens, but keeping them safe from traffic infractions is also worthy of a discussion or two.
 That’s because traffic infractions can be permanent and costly.
 Most teens think a ticket is just something that happens while driving.
 However, if the consequences are portrayed more seriously, like losing driving privileges all together, a teen may be a bit more careful.